 This extra large file tote box should be large enough to fit files for a household of 2 or less.
-Once you begin adding in new people, you probably need to graduate to an actual file cabinet.Continue to 5 of 10 below.
+Once you begin adding new people, you probably need to graduate to an actual file cabinet.Continue to 5 of 9 below.

-My 3rd most useful pick is the Container Store's sturdy accessory box.
-Yes, you can use these to store scarves, gloves, hats, chunky jewelery, and hosiery, but I would encourage you think think outside the box (pun intended).
+You can use accessory boxes to store scarves, gloves, hats, chunky jewelry, and hosiery, but you can also think outside the box (pun intended).
 Here are some other ideas for the smaller accessory box: